 Another message here is that Muhammad’s message is the same as that of the earlier prophets, and “this Brotherhood of yours is a single Brotherhood” — that is, the Brotherhood of the Prophets (v.
 52).

-Verses 91-118 conclude this sura with further warnings to the unbelievers.
+Allah concludes this sura with further warnings to the unbelievers (vv.
+91-118).
 Allah has not begotten a son, and if he had, each god would have fought with the others on behalf of what he himself had created (v.
 91).
 Ibn Kathir explains: “If it were decreed that there should be a plurality of deities, each of them would have exclusive control over whatever he had created, so there would never be any order in the universe.
 But what we see is that the universe is ordered and cohesive, with the upper and lower realms connected to one another in the most perfect fashion.”
 Interestingly enough, the idea of cooperation among the members of a group doesn’t seem to come up.